dmcdaniel90/isolated-react-component-testing/README.md

 ## How to use

-1. `yarn` to install the dependencies
+1. `npm` to install the dependencies
-2. `yarn storybook` to start the Storybook server
+2. `npm storybook` to start the Storybook server
-3. `yarn test --watch` to start the test runner
+3. `npm test --watch` to start the test runner